Christmas Movement Story

 Benefits: This game stimulates creativity.
 It helps the children to move and to get into different roles.

-Instructions: Each child in the circle takes it in turn to say for example: “Hi, my name is Anna, and if I could be any Christmas toy, I would be a football because…” The children should be encouraged to come up with unusual toys.
+Instructions: Each child in the circle takes it in turn to say, for example: “Hi, my name is Anna, and if I could be any Christmas toy, I would be a football because…” The children should be encouraged to come up with unusual toys.
 They could also comment on and respond to the other children’s choice of toy.
-At the end, the teacher can get the children to imagine that they are in the toy shop and then they walk around the clear space pretending to be their chosen toy.
+At the end, the teacher can ask the children to imagine that they are in a toy shop.
+They then walk around the clear space pretending to be their chosen toy.

 Game: All I Want for Christmas Is…